eigentaylor/eigentaylor.github.io/_posts/2026-01-19-practicalapproval.md

   - name: Introduction
   - name: The Logistical Case for Approval Voting
   - name: The Condorcet Criterion
-  - name: The Information Problem
+    subsections:
       - name: The Alaska Failure
-    subsections:
+      - name: A sign of things to come
       - name: Why not Condorcet?
+  - name: The Information Problem
   - name: Approval Voting and Internal Consistency
     subsections:
       - name: You can't prove it's not Condorcet